egel/code-wiki/programs/vim/vim.md

 **Configuration:**

-It should make friends with the file `~ / .vimrc`, and this is why the file that stores all the basic settings that are automatically let off every time you run vim.
+You should make friends with the file `~ / .vimrc`, and this is why the file that stores all the basic settings that are automatically let off every time you run vim.

 Clone sample confirutation to your PC.